FBI Laboratory: Whistleblowing

 Dr. Frederic Whitehurst, who joined the FBI in 1982 and served as a Supervisory Special Agent at the Lab from 1986 to 1998, blew the whistle on scientific misconduct at the Lab.
 As a result of Whitehurst's whistleblowing, the FBI Lab implemented forty major reforms, including undergoing an accreditation process.
 Reforms took place under FBI chief Louis Freeh, who served from 1993 to 2001.

 Whitehurst's whistleblowing in the 1990s and the adverse publicity trials, in which FBI Lab employees were revealed as incompetent or disingenuous, led to major changes.
 According to John F. Kelly & Phillip K. Wearne's book Tainting Evidence: Inside the Scandals at the FBI Crime Lab (1998), the FBI Crime Lab had been hurt by a lack of funding and an institutional entropy rooted in Lab employees' belief that they were the best forensic experts in the country, if not the world.
 Some Lab employees failed to keep abreast of developments in forensic science.

 The two authors concluded that the worst problem was that the Lab employees were FBI agents rather than pure forensic scientists.
 The investigative paradigm of the detective was antithetical to the investigative paradigm of the scientist.
 Lab employees began to work backwards, from a conclusion preordained by the prosecutors they served, and sought to justify that conclusion rather than using more scientific research paradigms.

+Projects

+FBI Victims Identification Project

+The FBI Victims Identification Project (also known as VICTIMS) is an active research project within the FBI Laboratory to create a national database containing all available records of unidentified human remains.
+The goal of VICTIMS is to create a federally sponsored national database of unidentified remains.
+Currently there are many groups attempting to bring closure to an estimated 40,000 unidentified human remains cases in the United States, but VICTIMS is the first attempt to produce a comprehensive approach to the problem.

+The VICTIMS project team includes FBI Laboratory personnel, personnel from the FBI Visiting Scientist Program, administered by Oak Ridge Institute for Science and Education, and contractors including Guiding Beacon Solutions.
+Guiding Beacon, a management and technology consulting firm from Pennsylvania, is providing the technology and data collection efforts for the project.